 It would appear that you have a conveyancing lawyer already.
 Are they able to advise?
 You need to check with your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what should have been a simple, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a house I have offered on last month in what should have been a simple, no chain conveyancing.
 Charlton is where the house is located.
-Can you offer any opinion?
+Can you shed any light on this issue?

-Flying freeholds in Charlton are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Charlton you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in Charlton are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Charlton you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Charlton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Charlton may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 My father-in-law mentioned that when choosing a conveyancing firm they need approved by your lender.
 I am a FTB but I have an AIP with Birmingham Midhshires and I already have a bricks and morter conveyancing solicitor in Charlton on standby.
 Can Halifax require an approved conveyancer to be instructed?
 If so, where do I find that list for my conveyancing in Charlton?